 5.6.4.
 Directions for future research

 The emergence of animacy is an enduring topic of human developmental psychology.
-The wide variety of ways in which animacy is realized and encoded in Slavonic languages provide a series of perspectives on how animacy can interact with linguistic expression.
+The wide variety of ways in which animacy is realized and encoded in Slavonic languages provides a series of perspectives on how animacy can interact with linguistic expression.
 Most of the scholarly investigations into Slavonic animacy reviewed here predate the era of widely accessible and searchable corpora.
 Corpus data, as well as psycholinguistic experiments and statistical analysis could greatly expand our understanding of animacy both in the Slavonic languages and in languages in general.

 References